Celebrate summer’s last big weekend Sept. 1-4 with free events, outdoor activities and cultural experiences in the nation's capital.

 Take a stroll through a DC park

 DC’s outdoor offerings turn the city into a summertime playground.
-There’s the 2,000+ acres of Rock Creek Park, the Capitol Columns at the scenic U.S. National Arboretum, the neoclassical beauty of Malcolm X Park and more.
-Additionally, you can check out the gorgeous gardens of Tudor Place and gaze at outdoor sculptures at the Hirshhorn.
+There’s the 1,700+ acres of Rock Creek Park, the Capitol Columns at the scenic U.S. National Arboretum and the neoclassical beauty of Malcolm X Park, among many others.
+You can also check out the gorgeous gardens of Tudor Place.

 05